kesslern/gluecan/README.md

 For example: `docker run -v /directory/with/config/file/:/config -e GLUECAN_CONFIG_PATH=/config/gluecan-config.yml -p 8080:8080 kesslern/gluecan:latest`

+### From Source

+To build a production-ready distributable, run `./gradlew distZip`.
+A distributable will be at `gluecan-backend/build/distributions/gluecan.zip`.
+Extract and run the appropriate script from the `bin` folder.
+Requires Java >= 8.

 ## Gluecan Configuration

-### Public Mode
+### Public and Private Mode

-GlueCan's pastes are always publicly viewable, but creation and deletion of pastes can be restricted.
-In private mode, an administration password is required to access the administration UI, delete pastes, or create new pastes.
+GlueCan's pastes are always publicly viewable, but creation and deletion of pastes can be restricted by enabling private mode.
+When private mode is enabled, a password is required to access the administration UI and delete or create new pastes.

 ### Configuration Location